romenti/Quality_Online_Genealogies/MortalitySmooth/Description.md

 This folder contains all functions need for the calculation of the life expectancy.

-- Most of the functions were developed by Camarda (2012)
+- Most of the functions were developed by Camarda (2012) [Link to the paper](https://www.jstatsoft.org/article/view/v050i01)
-- Functions to calculate the confidence intervals of the life expectancy estimates are based on the work by Stelter & Alburez-Gutierrez (2021)
+- Functions to calculate the confidence intervals of the life expectancy estimates are based on the work by Stelter & Alburez-Gutierrez (2022) [Link to the paper](https://www.pnas.org/doi/abs/10.1073/pnas.2120455119)